CyberMonitor/orquestra-docs/v1/content/quantum-engine/overview.md

 ---
 title: Overview
-summary: This document is an overview of the various components required to have a complete and running Quantum Engine.
+summary: An verview of the various components required to have a complete and running Quantum Engine
-weight: 6
+weight: 1
 ---

 ![Quantum Engine](../../img/quantum-engine-components.jpg)